AriaFallah/blog/hugo/content/post/why-use-flow.md

 Now given that disclaimer:

+**Static Typing**

-In a statically typed language, you explicitly write out the types of your variables.
-Most people have seen Java, a strongly, statically typed language, where you write the types of your variables out such as `int` or `String`, and the return type and parameter types of your functions like `int add(int a, int b)`:
+As far as I know most statically typed languages are also strongly typed.
+Moreover, in a statically typed language, you explicitly write out the types of your variables.
+Most people have seen Java, a statically typed language, where you write the types of your variables out such as `int` or `String`, and the return type and parameter types of your functions like `int add(int a, int b)`: